Sunday, 6 July 2025

 The why and wherefore

-The blog is about building a small fictitious terminus based on a location somewhere in the Thuringerwald, rather than a copy, it is merely an amalgam of features of existing locations in the area, in short, a plausible fiction.
+The blog is about building a small fictitious terminus based on a location in Oberfranken, rather than a copy, it is merely an amalgam of features of existing locations in the area, in short, a plausible fiction.

 The track plan is based on generic nebenbahn, it is 16' long in total.

-You can find friendly and helpful people practically everywhere in the Thuringerwald.
-Frau Kerner, for example: Before taking the train, she asked around the neighborhood to see if anyone needed anything from the city.
-And as is often the case in life, helpfulness is quickly exploited: Frau Laura Kerner, whom everyone called "Laura," soon had a full-time job as a freight forwarder, getting the goods her dear neighbors needed.
-Somehow, you had the feeling that "Laura" was on every train that passed by; the locals consequently named the railway line "Laura"...
+You can find friendly and helpful people practically everywhere in Oberfranken.
+A local bee-keeper, for example: Before taking the train, he asked around the neighbourhood to see if anyone needed anything from the city.
+And as is often the case in life, helpfulness is quickly exploited:, Alois, whom everyone called Imker ," soon had a full-time job as a freight forwarder, getting the goods his neighbours needed.
+Somehow, you had the feeling that "Imkerbahn" was on every train that passed by; the locals consequently named the railway line "Imker"...

 The project is set in Era 3 –